sflavelle/writing/Deliverer of Destiny (BOTW)/Chapters/10/02 Purah's Theory.md

 "How do you mean?"
 Your brows furrowed.

 "They say that the princess of Hyrule is plagued by the Curse of Demise.
-That an entity called Ganon will manifest itself to shroud this world in darkness, and a hero will rise to stop him."
+That an entity called Ganon will continue to manifest itself to shroud this world in darkness, and a hero will continue to rise to stop him."

 "Huh?"
 You found yourself pretending you didn't know of multiple games where exactly this was the case.